jacqinthebox/workload-identity-demo/README.md

 ## Create storage account and give the managed identity access.

+This part can be improved but for now it should give an idea how it works.

-Let’s test it with storage
+Let’s test it with storage.

 ```sh
 az storage account create \